Prices & performance

 Inflation refers to an increase in the prices of goods and services.
 Inflationary pressures impact various investments, including inflation-linked bonds.
 Some of our bond funds are able to implement active positions in this area of the market to benefit from anticipated trends.

 Some of our portfolios are able to benefit from movements in global government bond markets relative to one another.
 Positions can be established to capture anticipated outperformance of Australian bonds relative to the US counterparts, for example, or vice versa.

 Hedging transactions are designed to reduce, insofar as possible, currency risk for investors.
 However, there is no guarantee that the hedging will be totally successful and no hedging strategy can eliminate currency risk entirely.

-In the Australian fixed income space, the Environmental, Social and Governance (ESG) assessment most often comes through its impact on the internal rating provided by the Credit Analysts via our Credit Research process.
+Within our Australian fixed income capabilities, the Environmental, Social and Governance (ESG) assessment impacts the internal credit rating (ICR) provided by the Credit Analysts via our Credit Research process.
 The portfolio management team then use this to assess relative value when compared to other similarly rated issuers.
 For example, ESG considerations in the automotive industry have led to our internal rating for some issuers being lower than that of the external rating agencies.
 As a result, the risk-reward assessment has often been decided such that we are underweight that sector in our active Australian fixed income portfolios.